stevenjohnstone/stevenjohnstone.github.io/content/posts/apparmor-bypass.md

 Here, a user namespace is created running from our "bosh" shell. ~/.aws is bind mounted to ~/target and the file "foo" is copied.
-So, if docker (or anything which can call run dokcer) is compromised, then the AppArmor profile isn't enough to protect files in ~/.aws.
+So, if docker (or anything which can run docker) is compromised, then the AppArmor profile isn't enough to protect files in ~/.aws.

 ## Is This A Bug?